His recent representations include:

 - A construction executive in a federal criminal bribery and RICO trial in Springfield, MA (defendant found not guilty on all counts)

-- A Silicon Valley semiconductor equipment manufacturer in a trade secret action against a Chinese competitor
+- A Silicon Valley semiconductor equipment manufacturer in a trade secret action in federal court in San Jose against a Chinese competitor

-- The CFO of a publicly traded company in a securities fraud prosecution in the District of New Hampshire based on allegedly improper revenue recognition
+- The CFO of a publicly traded company in a securities fraud trial in the District of New Hampshire

 - A pharmaceutical company sales executive in a criminal investigation by the U.S. Attorney for the Eastern District of New York based on alleged off-label marketing and anti-kickback law violations